Courses

 One affordable provider is Backblaze B2 (read our Backblaze B2 review), which is cheap and works well with many NAS operating systems.

-How to Backup NAS to Google Drive With Synology
+How to Use Synology Cloud Backup to Backup NAS to Google Drive

 1. Open Hyper Backup